danialfarid/ng-file-upload/README.md

     // called when files are selected, dropped, or cleared ng-model="myFiles" // binds the valid selected/dropped file or files to the scope model
-    // could be an array or single file depending on ngf-multiple and ngf-keep values. ng-model-options="{updateOn: 'change click drop dropUrl paste', allowInvalid: false, debounce: 0}"
+    // could be an array or single file depending on ngf-multiple and ngf-keep values. ngf-model-options="{updateOn: 'change click drop dropUrl paste', allowInvalid: false, debounce: 0}"
     // updateOn could be used to disable resetting on click, or updating on paste, browser image drop, etc.
     // allowInvalid default is false could allow invalid files in the model
     // debouncing will postpone model update (miliseconds).
 See angular ng-model-options for more details.